Skills For Youth Economic Empowerment (SYEE) in Mozambique

 Situation

-Based on the past and on-going experience in non-formal Vocational Skills Development (VSD) in the region, the project implementors will further build capacities of artisans, agri-business owners and MSMEs that are recognized by the community for their quality work.
-They will deliver vocational training to vulnerable youth who will get certified through recognition of prior learning (RPL).
-Related public services from the National Authority for Professional Education (ANEP) and the Institute of Vocational Training and Labour Studies Alberto Cássimo (IFPELAC) will be integrated early in the project.
+Based on the past and on-going experience in non-formal Vocational Skills Development (VSD) in the region, the project implementors will further build capacities of artisans, agri-business owners and agricultural MSMEs that are recognised by the community for their quality work.
+They will deliver vocational training to vulnerable youth in Northern Mozambique who are left out of mainstream educational and training facilities, by developing local vocational training systems at community level, supported by local, provincial, and national stakeholders, and carried out by local training businesses.
 As a complement, the project partners will facilitate literacy and numeracy catch-up training through the local schools and, with the support of the National Institute for Employment (INEP), they will strengthen these non-formal training providers to mentor youth and accompany them towards labour market insertion.
-Mentors will be able to connect youth with relevant (self-) employment support services that will be strengthened.
-Local authorities and better organized non-formal training providers will play an important role in collecting evidence and advocating for a better inclusion of youth needs in education and employment policies.
+SIM! focusses on improving training quality and inclusion with a results-based financing mechanism also used for in-kind reimbursement of investment loans.
+Basic skills training and on the job coaching of their life projects guide youth towards a first job or business participation.
+Local authorities and better organised non-formal training providers will play an important role in collecting evidence and advocating for a better inclusion of youth needs in education and employment policies.